James-api-lab/week4-flask-api/README.md

 ## 🧩 Project Overview
 This week’s project transitions from CLI-based API exploration to **Flask-based web services**.
-We’re learning how to build real REST endpoints that return JSON, handle errors, and integrate live data.
+I am learning how to build real REST endpoints that return JSON, handle errors, and integrate live data.

-By the end of Week 4, you’ll have:
+By the end of Week 4, I will have:
 - A functioning Flask API with live weather data
 - Proper routing, logging, caching, and persistence
 - Modular config and error handling